Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 Mutual Divorce When 498A or Domestic Violence Cases Are Pending

-Delhi sees a significant number of mutual divorce cases where one or both of the following are also active: a complaint under Section 498A IPC (or the corresponding provision of the Bharatiya Nyaya Sanhita, 2023), or proceedings under the Domestic Violence Act, 2005.
-This does not prevent mutual consent divorce — in fact, resolving the criminal complaint is frequently part of the overall settlement.
+Delhi sees a significant number of mutual divorce cases where one or both of the following are also active: a complaint under Section 498A IPC (or the corresponding provision under the Bharatiya Nyaya Sanhita, 2023), or proceedings under the Domestic Violence Act, 2005.
+This does not prevent mutual consent divorce — resolving the criminal complaint is frequently part of the overall settlement.
+Courts examine these terms carefully before recording final consent, to ensure the settlement is not coerced and that withdrawal of complaints is genuinely voluntary.

-Withdrawal and Compounding of 498A
+Withdrawal and Quashing of 498A

 Domestic Violence Act Proceedings